A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 Conclusion

-This article is just the beginning of our journey to learn all about image segmentation.
-In the next article of this series, we will deep dive into the implementation of Mask R-CNN.
+This article is just the beginning of our journey to learn about image segmentation.
+In the next article of this series, we will explore the implementation of Mask R-CNN.
 So stay tuned!

-I have found image segmentation quite a useful function in my deep learning career.
+The image segmentation algorithm is useful in my deep learning career.
 The level of granularity I get from these techniques is astounding.
-It always amazes me how much detail we are able to extract with a few lines of code.
-I’ve mentioned a couple of useful resources below to help you out in your computer vision journey:
+I am always amazed by how much detail we can extract with a few lines of code.

 Frequently Asked Questions